ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

 1. Tap on the session link which was shared with your contacts or on social media.

 2. Tap **Start Session**.
+BigBlueButton meeting window appears on your web browser.

    ![start session button](media/startsession-button.PNG)

 ## Configuring the BigBlueButton Settings

-BigBlueButton meeting window appears on your web browser.
+During the mentoring session, you can configure the following BigBlueButton meeting settings:

+* Configure the microphone.
+* Configure other participants' microphones.
+* Configure the webcam.
+* Disable session recording.

 ### Configuring Your Microphone